Snippet-Curator/snippet-curator-docs/src/content/08_roadmap.md

   <input type="radio" name="my-accordion-3" />
   <div class="collapse-title font-semibold">Will there ever be paid features or planned subscriptions?</div>
   <div class="collapse-content">
   I don't have plans to limit any function behind a paywall.
-If there's enough request, I may consider a sync service to support development.
+If enough people use it, I may consider a sync service to support development.
 But the software itself will always be free.
   </div>
 </div>